CS571-S23/lectures/Week06/Week06-React4/week06-react4.md

 ###

 `useCallback` to memoize functions
-`useCallback` to memoize calculated values
+`useMemo` to memoize calculated values
 `memo` to memoize components

 ---